pingcap/docs/dev/reference/tools/tidb-lightning/config.md

 # TiDB Lightning splits a large table into multiple data engine files according to this size.
 batch-size = 107_374_182_400 # Byte (default = 100 GB)

-# Engine file needs to be imported sequentially.
+# The engine file needs to be imported sequentially.
 Due to parallel processing,
 # multiple data engines will be imported at nearly the same time, and this
 # creates a queue and wastes resources.
 Therefore, Lightning slightly
 # increases the size of the first few batches to properly distribute